 JourneyCare physicians pack their bags to deliver medical care for the homebound

 On a recent Wednesday afternoon, Dr. Mark Grzeskowiak knocks on the door of Betty Wito’s second-floor independent living apartment in Arlington Heights.
-The hallway is alive with the sounds of the seniors singing led by a soloist spreading cheer during this cold winter month for more than 30 residents gathered in the atrium below.
+The hallway is alive with the sounds of the seniors singing, spreading cheer during this cold winter month for residents gathered in the atrium below.

-As he enters her apartment at Church Creek Senior Living Care, “Dr. Mark” (as she greets him), sits down at the foot of Wito’s La-Z-Boy in the living room surrounded by her candies and photographs of her late husband, nieces and nephews.
+As he enters her apartment at Church Creek Senior Living Care, “Dr. Mark” (as she greets him), sits down at the foot of Wito’s La-Z-Boy in the living room surrounded by her candies and photographs of Betty’s family.

 Decked out in a suit and tie (no white coat), he begins conducting a medical checkup.